Believe in Scotland Campaign Frequently Asked Questions

 They will also be provided with canvassing apps so that their volunteers can collect canvas data from their phones and add it to the database.
 We will conduct large sample polling that the Yes movement can trust and use it for messaging and targeting, which will then be shared with all groups and parties.

-We will also be using light projectors to light up buildings with key messages, starting on the Brexit anniversary in January 2023.
-We are also planning a series of public mobile apps for launch in early 2023.
+We will also be using light projectors to light up buildings with key messages in 2023.

 In short, we are laying the foundations for the most professional political campaign ever run in Europe and we will win.